CSS selectors

 color: darkgray;

 Selects the marker box of a list item, which typically contains a bullet or number.
-It works on any element or pseudo-element set to display: list-item
+It works on any element or pseudo-element set to display: list-item, such as the <li> and <summary> elements.

 li::marker {